Mosqlimate-project/Mosqlimate-project.github.io/pages/index.md

   image: assets/img/team/leon.png

 - title: Eduardo Correa Araujo
-  content: Since the pandemic, I have been working with differential equation and machine learning models to understand and predict the spread of infectious diseases.
+  content: A control and automation engineering student at UTFPR, Curitiba, Brazil.
+My interests are in working with differential equations and machine learning models to understand and predict the spread of infectious diseases.
 I work on WP2 in the models to understand the impact of climate factors on arboviruses spreading.
   image: assets/img/team/eduardo.png

 - title: Marcio Maciel Bastos